unepwcmc/ProtectedPlanet/docs/known-issues.md

   never exercised, so nobody could tell.
 Once it ran, it failed on **1 run in 5**, reproducibly with `--seed 3923` (workflow test first, then orchestration), with the same *"Target staging table staging_protected_areas does not exist or has no records"* message originally reported.
-Root cause was a real production bug, not a test problem — see **Release → checkpoint store memoized across releases**.
+Root cause was a latent bug in the checkpoint store, not in the test — see **Release → checkpoint store memoized across releases**.
 Fixed;
   seed 3923 and 8 further random-order runs now pass.
 - **The explanation at the top of `.github/workflows/test.yml` is out of date** and now actively misleading.
 It says the repo has no test CI, that the jobs